Skip to content

 def test_memory_usage():

-"""Test memory usage is reasonable."""
+"""Test that memory usage stays reasonable."""

 tracemalloc.start()

-net = Network("tests/fixtures/networks/test.dat")
+net = Network("tests/fixtures/sample_krome.dat")

 cg = Codegen(network=net, lang="c++")

-rates = cg.get_rates(use_cse=True)
+rates = cg.get_rates_str(use_cse=True)

 current, peak = tracemalloc.get_traced_memory()